How to improve small business and voluntary sector engagement

-However, there is now clear evidence that including social value into contracts actually increases the chance of an SME or VCSE winning business for the very reason that they are usually local and almost always employ local people.
-They are also very likely to already be working with local schools or supporting people back into work.
-Indeed, local government actually award over 50% of all contracts (by value) to SMEs significantly out performing central government who languish almost 50% behind their declared target to spend £1 in every £3 with SMEs or VCSEs.
+In fact, there is now clear evidence that including social value in contracts increase the chance of an SME or VCSE winning work.
+Simply put, they usually employ local and employ local people – which ticks quite a few boxes.
+They’re also likely to be working with local schools or supporting people back into work.

-This guidance has been specifically designed to provide practical advice on how buyers can make it easier for SMEs and VCSEs to win work and what SMEs and VCSEs can do to increase their chances of winning work through social value.
+We’ve created two step-by-step guides to make all this easier.
+One gives practical advice for buyers who want to make it easier for these organisations to win work, while the other focuses on what SMEs and VCSEs can do themselves to increase their chances of winning work through social value.